typicode/katon/README.md

 Katon is a recent project, you may find bugs, have issues or questions.
 Do not hesitate to fill an [issue](https://github.com/typicode/katon/issues) or contact me [@typicode](https://github.com/typicode).

+If you want to add a new feature or suggest an improvement, you can create an issue to discuss it.

 # Uninstall

 Just run this script and everything will be cleaned.